BahaMelki0/Win11Lib_Call_Graph_Construction/README.md

    output, drop the `--module` flags to process the full data set.
 If some imports cannot be resolved yet (e.g., CRT helpers or DLLs that have not been extracted), the command logs warnings but still writes the unified graph so the outstanding gaps are captured.
+By default the unified graph keeps only imported and exported functions (stable names across DLLs); add `--include-internal` if you want the full function set instead.

 8. **Launch the Dash explorer**